icerpc/icerpc-docs/pages/slice/language-guide/class-types.md

 ### Tagged fields

-The fields of a class can be regular fields (like the fields shown earlier) or [tagged fields].
+The fields of a class can be regular fields (like the fields shown earlier) or [tagged fields][tagged-fields].

 ## Graph preservation